theSanguss/UNO.py/README.md

 ```

 > [!Important]\
-> Remember to replace `[insert filepath here]` with the path to the `site-packages` directory for Python on your system.
+> Remember to replace `[insert filepath here]` with the path to the `site-packages` directory for Python on your own system.
 >
-> Make sure to run this command with the terminal directing to the `UNO.py` directory.
+> Make sure to run this command with the terminal directing to the `UNO.py` directory, so that PyInstaller can actually access the needed files.

 > [!Caution]\
-> Again, this command has _not_ been tested on MacOS and Linux, and I'm fairly sure `.ico` files are only supported as icons on Windows.
+> This command has _not_ been tested yet on MacOS and Linux, and I'm fairly sure `.ico` files are only supported as file icons on Windows.
 >
 > So, exercise caution when running this command on a non-Windows operating system.
 Perhaps removing the `--icon` parameter is all that needs to be done.

 <br>

 ### Well, that's about all I have to tell you.
-Here's some more gameplay screenshots to get you interested...
+Here's a few more gameplay screenshots to get you interested...

 ![UNO! declared & turn order reversed](/Gameplay%20Images/declared_uno_and%20reversed_turn_order.png)